vsrinivas/fuchsia/docs/development/components/structured_config.md

 # Structured Configuration

-Caution: Structured configuration is an experimental, allowlisted feature.
-Its behavior and APIs are subject to change.
-The allowlist will be removed when the feature does not require active guidance from the Component Framework team.
-Follow [this bug][remove-allowlist-bug] for updates.
-If you encounter bugs, please file them against our [Monorail component][file-monorail-bug]!

 Structured configuration allows C++/Rust components to declare configuration schemas directly in their manifest.
 Benefits of using structured configuration include: